floriankraemer/floriankraemer.github.io/_posts/2026-02-01-Persisting-Aggregates-with-the-Memento-Pattern.markdown

 * An array is not typed.
 * An array might have missing keys.
-* You'll need PHPStans array shape in the doc-block to make it more accessible and checkable.
+* You'll need PHPStan array shape in the doc-block to make it more accessible and checkable.

 Using a simple plain old PHP object like the Memento gives you strong types out of the box and defines the shape automatically by using an object.
-Instead of writing PHPStans array shape annotation, you can also simply write a proper object.
-I see no reason how the array would be more beneficial in this case.
+Instead of writing PHPStan array shape annotation, you can also simply write a proper object.
+I see no reason why the array would be more beneficial in this case.

 Some people might argue about the memory and disk space the class might take.
 I don't think this is a concern here unless you do something with extreme performance concerns or in a very limited environment like working on an embedded system with very limited memory and processing power.

 ## Why not using a persistence entity directly?

 You would directly couple your domain model to the persistence layer.
-Using the memento, that is part of your domain model layer, will basically inverse that dependency.
+Using the memento, that is part of your domain model layer, will basically invert that dependency.
 Your infrastructure / persistence layer will now have to know about the domain, which is perfectly fine.

 ### PDO Repository